St. Mary’s College bans partying students

 Meyer said Monday they have not discussed a specific number of students who were involved in the off-campus party.

-A hearing was also held for a student who was seen on video making, what some in the college community saw as, racist remarks about black students.
+A hearing was held, however, for a student who was seen on video making, what some in the college community saw as, racist remarks about black students.
 But, Bruckler said he could not share the results of her hearing.

-Meyer said the partying students were immediately banned from living on campus, participating in on-campus activities and in-person courses until their hearings, which could happen at least 72 hours after students were notified.
+Meyer said the partying students were immediately banned from living on campus, participating in on-campus activities and in-person courses.
 Students will learn remotely during the temporary ban, she said.

 The college chose a hybrid model of instruction for this fall semester, which started Aug.
 17. Students are capable of learning in-person or online.